Mind machine: Technical setting

-Safety

-Rapidly flashing lights may be dangerous for people with photosensitive epilepsy or other nervous disorders such as migraine.
-It is thought that one out of 10,000 adults will experience a seizure while viewing such a device; about twice as many children will have a similar ill effect.

 Regulation

 Mind machine devices are legally available throughout the United States from many sources.

 With some exceptions, these devices commonly do not have FDA approval for medical applications in the US.
 They have been found by a U.S. district court to be Class III medical devices, and consequentially require FDA pre-market approval for all medical uses.
 One company making medical claims for a possibly unsafe device has been shut down and seen their devices destroyed.